MicrosoftDocs/azure-devops-docs/docs/boards/plans/portfolio-management.md

 ## Portfolio feature progress

-::: moniker range=">= azure-devops-2020"
+::: moniker range=">= azure-devops-2022"

-To view feature progress based on linked requirements, you can add a rollup column or view the Feature Timeline.
-To learn more, see [Display rollup](../backlogs/display-rollup.md) and [View portfolio progress with the Feature Timeline](../extensions/feature-timeline.md).
+To view feature progress based on linked requirements, you can add a rollup column or view a delivery plan.
+To learn more, see [Display rollup](../backlogs/display-rollup.md) and [Review delivery plans](review-team-plans.md).

 ::: moniker-end

-::: moniker range="< azure-devops"
+::: moniker range="< azure-devops-2022"

 To view feature progress based on linked requirements, you can view the Feature Timeline.
-To learn more, see [View portfolio progress with the Feature Timeline](../extensions/feature-timeline.md).
+To learn more, see [View portfolio progress with the Feature Timeline](/previous-versions/azure/devops/boards/extensions/feature-timeline).

 ::: moniker-end